AbhishekDinesan/AIChessEngine/README.md

 The idea is that the highest value, alpha, and a lowest value, beta.
 The condition alpha >= beta must hold.
 By keeping track of both alpha/beta, we are able to eliminate potential branch searches before they even occur!

-## Instructions on how to play

-Deployment is work in progress..